 Bentley’s Oyster Bar & Grill

-Reliable and refined, Bentley’s is on the older side of Mayfair restaurants having been shucking oysters and other shellfish for over 100 years.
+Reliable and refined, Bentley’s is one of the older restaurants in Mayfair, having shucked oysters and other shellfish for over 100 years.
 For the last 17 of them, it’s been in the capable hands of Richard Corrigan, who gives the place an unstuffy atmosphere, despite the postcode.
 They’re just as happy for you to bed in and order platters of seafood and the fanciest wine on the menu, or drop in after a little shopping or before a show, grab a stool at the bar and neck half a dozen oysters and a bottle of Breton cidre.

 Details: 11-15 Swallow Street, W1B 4DG | Book Bentley’s